-We draw attention to Note 1 in the financial statements, which indicates that the Company incurred a comprehensive loss of \$3,848,000 and negative cash flows from operations of \$1,039,000 for the year ended April 30, 2020.
-As at April 30, 2020, the Company had an accumulated deficit of \$40,567,000.
-As stated in Note 1, these events or conditions, along with other matters as set forth in Note 1, indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
+We draw attention to Note 1 in the consolidation financial statements, which indicates that additional funding will be necessary to advance the Company's ongoing operations.
+This condition, along with the matters set forth in Note 1, indicate the existence of a material uncertainty that may cast significant doubt about the Company's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.

-Information other than the consolidated financial statements and Auditor's report thereon
+Information Other than the Consolidated Financial Statements and Auditor's Report Thereon